Dwight K. Schrute, (Acting) Manager: Synopsis

-When Deangelo Vickers ends up in a coma on life support, Jo Bennett makes Dwight Schrute the interim regional manager before they find a proper replacement, much to Jim Halpert's chagrin, as the office had actually functioned very smoothly during the manager hiatus.
-As Jim notes, everyone showed up, worked for the day with reasonable breaks, and were highly productive.
-Once appointed, Dwight establishes a strict management style in stark contrast to their previously relaxed style, from making the employees recite the Pledge of Allegiance in the morning, setting up firewalls, creating long passwords to use the office's various machines, and installing antique punch clocks.
+With Deangelo Vickers in a coma on life support, Jo Bennett offers Jim Halpert the position of interim regional manager.
+He turns her down, as the office actually functions very smoothly without a manager; everyone shows up, works for the day with reasonable breaks, and are highly productive.
+Jo appoints Dwight Schrute interim regional manager instead.
+Dwight establishes a strict management style in stark contrast to their previously relaxed style, from making the employees recite the Pledge of Allegiance, setting up firewalls, creating long passwords to use the office's machines, and installing antique punch clocks.
 He also renovates his office with odd decorations, such as a marble desk and a piranha tank.

-Jim, who had turned down the temporary manager position believing that they should not be assigned one at all, is especially unhappy with the changes, and begins pranking Dwight by suggesting that he is leading an uprising called "The Fist."
+Jim is especially unhappy with the changes, and pranks Dwight by suggesting that he is leading an uprising called "The Fist".
 To impress Jo, Dwight buys a gun (the same kind Jo collects), though he is more excited when he receives a holster as a gift from a relative, and uses the gun to accessorize.
 Pam Halpert insists that he put it away, but Dwight accidentally fires the gun right by Andy Bernard, causing him temporary hearing loss.
-Dwight attempts to bribe the office workers into silence with various favors, and Jim insists that Dwight do outlandish things (such as doing jazz hands and saying "Shagedelic, baby") at certain promptings.
+The office workers extort favors from Dwight in exchange for their silence, and Jim insists that Dwight do outlandish things (such as doing jazz hands) at certain promptings.

 Gabe Lewis continues with his attempts to win back Erin Hannon.
-He invites Andy to go to the conference room to speak in private.
-Gabe tearfully breaks down, and forces Andy to promise that he will not date Erin again.
+He invites Andy to the conference room to speak in private.
+Gabe tearfully breaks down, and Andy promises he will not date Erin again.
 Gabe confronts Andy with the promise after he sees the two hanging out together, but Andy stands up for himself and embarrasses Gabe by describing Gabe's crying fit to Erin.
-When asked whether he wants to date Erin, he vaguely dodges the question.
+He says whether he wants to date Erin is his own business.

 When Jo comes to visit the branch, Dwight admits to the gun incident.
-He attempts to divert the blame to his employees, saying that blackmail is a bigger crime than firing a gun accidentally, but Jo takes the position away from him, telling him that the gun incident is far worse.
-Jo later instates Creed Bratton, who has the most seniority in the office, as acting manager until a committee composed of Jim, Toby Flenderson, and Gabe find a replacement.
+He attempts to divert the blame to his employees, saying that blackmail is a bigger crime than firing a gun accidentally, but Jo takes the position away from him.
+Jo instates Creed Bratton, who has the most seniority in the office, as acting manager until a committee composed of Jim, Toby Flenderson, and Gabe find a replacement.
 While Jim tells Dwight that Jo did the right thing, he also compliments Dwight, noting that the office got every single company order out on time, and Dwight slightly lights up.